Learn about actual and potential costs

 Buyers should disclose the method they expect to use to purchase ad spots (up-front vs. scatter).

-Buyers should prefer vendors with a diverse selection of programs and dayparts to air television advertisements.
+Buyers should give preference to vendors with a diverse selection of programs and dayparts to air television advertisements.

 Buyers should evaluate the DMAs a supplier's channel can target.

-Buyers should prefer vendors that are capable of offering competitive pricing.
+Buyers should give preference to vendors that are capable of offering competitive pricing.

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard of this report.